 This question of waiver was not before the Nixon v.
 GSA Court, and so its opinion should not be read to counsel otherwise.
 Moreover, such a reading would place Nixon v.
-GSA directly at odds with the D.C.
-Circuit's controlling precedent, since the Circuit has held that "the incumbent President is not constitutionally obliged to honor [a] former President['s] invocation of executive privilege with respect to [the former President's] papers."
+GSA directly at odds with this Court's controlling precedent, since the Circuit has held that "the incumbent President is not constitutionally obliged to honor [a] former President['s] invocation of executive privilege with respect to [the former President's] papers."
 Public Citizen, 843 F.2d at 1479.
-In such a case, this Court is bound by D.C.
-Circuit controlling precedent.
-"While Plaintiff may ultimately persuade the D.C.
-Circuit to reconsider this position, it would be improper for this Court to take such action in disregard of binding D.C.
-Circuit precedent."
-Whitaker v.
+In such a case, this Court is bound by its controlling precedent unless it is reversed by an en banc court or the Supreme Court.
+Cf. Whitaker v.
 CIA, 31 F. Supp.
 3d 23, 48 (D.D.C.
+2014)

-2014) (discussing a comparable scenario in which D.C.
+(discussing a comparable scenario in which D.C.
 Circuit and Supreme Court opinions were difficult to reconcile) (citing Rodriguez de Quijas v.
 Shearson/Am.

 Express, Inc., 490 U.S. 477, 484 (1989)).